 They also want to share the music they like with others with similar tastes as a validation and ego boost if nothing else.

-Writing ad hoc, with no process, doesn't help you organize your thoughts.
-It also doesn't help you to focus on all the elements and perspectives that give a song polish and longevity.
+Writing a song ad hoc, with no process, doesn’t help you to organize your thoughts.
+It also doesn’t help you to focus on all the elements and perspectives that give a song polish and longevity.

-The myth about using a song writing process is that somehow by using one your songs lack emotion and honesty, that they are not genuine and the songwriter was motivated by reasons beyond creating good songs.
+The myth about using a songwriting process is that somehow by using one your songs lack emotion and honesty, that they are not genuine and the songwriter was motivated by reasons beyond creating good songs.
 That somehow a song created with a process is tainted.
-Such feelings show a lack of understanding that all writers employ creativity in one way or another, but creativity is a process.
-The difference here is whether you use an informal process or apply a formal process to your writing to aid creativity, to help you improve the quality of your work, and the speed you work at, and, importantly, to help you improve your songwriting skills over time.
-If you are serious about your song writing then you will care about the quality of your work, and care that you improve over time.
+Such feelings show a lack of understanding that all songwriters employ creativity in one way or another, but creativity is a process.
+The difference here is whether you use an informal process or apply a formal process to your songwriting to aid creativity, to help you improve the quality of your work, and the speed you work at.
+Importantly, to also help you to improve your songwriting skills over time.
+If you are serious about your songwriting then you will care about the quality of your work, and care that you improve over time.
 To achieve those things, amongst others, you have to care about the process of creating a song, be prepared to look at your working practices and improve them, and learn to look at your work objectively.

 We use informal methods to do things all the time.
 It is second nature and ingrained in most things we do.
 However it takes effort and discipline to use a formal process.

 At first using a formal process can feel awkward or alien, but by using it over and over you will quickly find that you become familiar with it, you will work much faster, much more efficiently and with more accuracy.